ascorbic/unpic-img/docs/src/content/img/astro.md

 - `fallbackService`: The image service to use for local images and when the CDN can't be determined from the image src.
-Value can be any supported image CDN, or "sharp" or "squoosh" to use the local image service.
+Value can be any supported image CDN, or "sharp" to use the local image service.
 By default it will either use the local "sharp" service, or will try to detect available services based on the environment.
 This detection currently works on Netlify and Vercel.
 - `placeholder`: The default placeholder to display when images are loading.
 If this is set, the image will have a background set while the image is loading.
   For more details see the [placeholder](#placeholders) section.